About Ana Jordan

 I am a member of the following research networks: FEMRAM (Feminists Researching Antifeminist Movements); Gender, Sexualities and Crime Network (convened by Alison Phipps, Sussex); Gender and IR Working Group (BISA); UK Universities against Gender-based Violence.

 I joined the University of Lincoln in 2009 as a Lecturer in Politics.
 My PhD, entitled “Gender and the Ethics of Care: Theorising care through fathers’ rights discourses,” was awarded in the same year by the University of Bristol and was ESRC-funded.
 The primary original contributions of my doctoral research were to debates in contemporary political theory around the ethics of care and to the academic literature on masculinities.
-I have also successfully completed an MSc in Research Methods (University of Bristol), an MA in Political Philosophy (University of York) and a BA in Politics (minor in Philosophy) (University of Lancaster).
+I also have an MSc in Research Methods (University of Bristol), an MA in Political Philosophy (University of York) and a BA in Politics (minor in Philosophy) (University of Lancaster).

 I am the Programme Leader (course director) for the MA Gender Studies in the School of Social and Political Sciences and was responsible for designing the degree curriculum, as well as for leading the validation of the MA and facilitating its establishment as a new programme in 2016/17.

 I convene the Gender and Sexuality Reading Group (with Dr Simon Obendorf).
 I am also currently one of the Research/Academic Leads on a new Gender-Based Violence University Taskforce which I have helped to establish at Lincoln, and am on the advisory board for a HEFCE-funded project on bystander intervention initiatives at UOL in 2017/18.

 Other responsibilities include ethical scrutiny as an Ethics Committee Representative and quality/teaching oversight as I previously sat on the College of Social Science Academic Affairs Committee.